linode/docs/docs/applications/project-management/how-to-install-and-configure-redmine-on-ubuntu-16-04.md

         cp /etc/nginx/sites-available/default /etc/nginx/sites-available/default.orig

-3. Change the `root` directory for the website, and add additional passenger configurations.
+3. Change the `root` directory for the website, and add additional Passenger configurations.
 To do this, add these lines to the `server{}` block of the file:

     {{< file "/etc/nginx/sites-available/default" aconf >}}
 root /data/redmine/redmine/public;